Holden Monaro 427C: Concept

-The Monaros ran a GRM developed version of the Chevrolet Corvette C5-R's 7.0 litre (427 cui) motor which had taken numerous class wins in the 24 Hours of Le Mans and the American Le Mans Series.
-The GRM engines were built by the team's engine builder Mike Excel who designed a special inlet manifold for the engine.
 The aero kit (front and rear wings) on the Monaro was based on the similar aero package used on the Holden VX Commodore that ran in V8 Supercars (the Monaro road car was a 2-door coupé version of the VX Commodore), though the rear wing was larger than a V8 Supercar's and to conform to GT regulations had to be lower in height than the cars roof line.
 GRM and Holden Motorsport also used a lot of their V8 Supercar components on the Monaro to make it a stronger race car.
 The car ran on 18 x 11 inch wheels at the front and 18 x 13 inch wheels at the rear while the wheels were supplied by OZ Wheels.
 The cars were also fitted with a 6-speed sequential gearbox made by Melbourne-based racing gearbox supplier Peter Holinger.

-The Nations Cup Monaro was controversial thanks to its 7.0 litre V8 as the road going Monaro was only equipped with the smaller, 5.7 litre Gen III V8.
-Many felt that the car should have been using the smaller engine, as all other cars in the Nations Cup Championship were required to use production based engines of the same capacity as their road going versions.
-However, Procar (founded and funded by longtime Dick Johnson Racing sponsor Ross Palmer of Palmer Tube Mills fame) wanted a local manufacturer competing for wins in the championship's top category and gave Holden special permission to use the 7.0 litre engine in the Monaro in order to better compete with the 6.0 litre, V12 Lamborghini and the 8.0 litre, V10 Viper.
+The Nations Cup Monaro was controversial thanks to its 7.0 litre V8 as the road going Monaro was only equipped with the smaller, 5.7 litre Gen III (LS1) V8.
+Many of the categories fans and a number of the other competitors felt that the car should have been using the 5.7L engine, as all other cars in the GT based Nations Cup Championship were required to use production based engines of the same capacity as their road going versions.
+However, Procar (founded and funded by long time Dick Johnson Racing's multi-millionaire sponsor Ross Palmer of Palmer Tube Mills fame) wanted a local manufacturer competing for wins in the championship's top category and gave Holden special permission to use the 7.0 litre engine in the Monaro in order to better compete with higher powered 6.0 litre, V12 Lamborghini and the 8.0 litre, V10 Viper.
+Having the 7 litre engines without there also being a road car equivalent saw a misconception almost from the cars beginning that the Monaro's were actually running the full Le Mans C5-R race engines which were claimed give them an unfair advantage.
+Unfortunately a large part of the fans confusion was because Nations Cup and Bathurst 24 Hour TV broadcaster Channel 7 promoted the Monaro's as having a "Corvette based engine", but it was never explained by either Ch.7 or Holden that the engines were actually upgraded versions from the Z06 road car and not the same 7 litre motors used in the Corvette race cars.